 - Corporate which provides banking, company secretarial, core corporate, restructuring and insolvency and tax advice;

-- Private client which provides wealth protection, court of protection, family and conveyancing, and specialist litigation teams advising on clinical negligence, personal injury, special education needs, residential landlord and tenant issues, contentious probate and other professional negligence; and
+- Personal advisory which provides wealth protection, court of protection, family and conveyancing, and specialist litigation teams advising on clinical negligence, personal injury, special education needs, residential landlord and tenant issues, contentious probate and other professional negligence; and

 - Real estate which provides construction, planning, property litigation, and core real estate advice.

 Directorates providing business support are business development and marketing, finance, HR and estates management, information support, quality and risk and strategic change.